 Best for Talent Management

 UKG.
-While ADP got their start in payroll, UKG has always been about HR.
-UKG's talent management tools (ATS, surveys, onboarding, compensation) are some of the best you'll find in any HRIS.
-For companies that are interested in developing and impacting their workforce, UKG is a great fit.
+While ADP started in payroll, UKG has always been about HR.
+UKG's talent management tools (ATS, surveys, onboarding, compensation) are some of the best in any HRIS.
+For companies interested in developing and impacting their workforce, UKG is a great fit.

 Best for Global Companies

 ADP.
 Both companies can serve as a global system of record.
-However, ADP owns their own payroll aggregator (Celergo) and has offices around the globe.
-UKG is starting to be a bigger player internationally, but currently relies on a 3rd party for global payroll and doesn't have as much of a global footprint.
+However, ADP owns its payroll aggregator (Celergo) and has offices around the globe.
+UKG is starting to be a bigger player internationally but currently relies on a 3rd party for global payroll and doesn't have as much of a global footprint.